ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Services/Understanding-ROS2-Services.rst

 2 ros2 service list
 ^^^^^^^^^^^^^^^^^^^

-Running the ``ros2 service list`` command in a new terminal will return a list of all the services currently active in the system:
+To list all the services currently active in the system, run ``ros2 service list`` in a new terminal:

 .. code-block:: console